-How to create a beautiful rustic wood sled for Christmas.
-Stain an unfinished wood sled and use a large stamped image as the artwork.
+This rustic wood sled is easy to make for Christmas.
+Stain an unfinished sled and use a large stamped image for artwork.
 Embellish and enjoy!
 This tutorial has helpful step by step images.

 Although I’m still recovering from my double hip replacement surgery, I’ve been enjoying getting back into my craft room!